dice-group/mu-Bench/README.md

 queryPersonalized = The personalized query for costum benchmark generation radius = Radius for the queries to be considered as outliers.
 In our evaluation we used radius = 1 minPts = Minimum points or queries in a cluster.
-In our evaluation we used min. points = 1 outputFile = The output TTL file where the resulting benchmark will be printed
+In our evaluation we used min. points = 1 outputFile = The output NT file where the resulting benchmark will be printed.

+ As the output is an NT file containing queries along with all LSQ statistics, you can get the text of the benchmark queries by executing the following SPARQL query.

+  SELECT DISTINCT ?text WHERE { ?s <http://lsq.aksw.org/vocab#text> ?text . ?s <http://lsq.aksw.org/vocab#hasRemoteExec> ?re . }

 ```
 ### Generating Benchmarks from Source